diegofariasc/tb-data-curation/README.md

-# tb-data-curation
-End-to-end data curation workflow: Data curation aimed at monitoring global progress towards ending TB
+# Data curation aimed at monitoring global progress towards ending TB

+## Overview
+This project implements a reproducible end-to-end data curation pipeline to monitor global progress toward ending tuberculosis (TB).
+It integrates data from WHO, the World Bank, and UNDP.